antifob/lxd-simplestreams/README.md

 ## Limitations

-- Does not yet support image diffs.
+- Does not support image diffs.

 ## Usage